amineCHATATE/Github-Repository-List/README.md

 ```swift
 Data(contentsOf: URL)
 ```
-the scrolling becomes slow, due to the time required to download, which exceeds 16 seconds, which is recommended to maintain scrolling at a normal speed.
+the scrolling becomes slow, due to the time required to download, which exceeds 16 ms, which is recommended to maintain scrolling at a normal speed.
 To solve this problem, we can use "SDWebImage Library" :

 ```swift
 cell.avatar.sd_setImage(with: self.arrayRepository[indexPath.row].owner.avatar_url, completed: nil)